Will MD Ban The Sale of Energy Drinks to Minors?

 Posted on behalf of Goldberg Finnegan, LLC on Feb 04, 2014 in Energy Drinks

-Our law firm is proud to be on the front lines of an effort to save lives in Maryland.
+The personal injury lawyers at our law firm is proud to be on the front lines of an effort to save lives in Maryland.
 In addition to representing those seriously injured or killed as a result of consuming energy drinks, we support a new law that will ban the sale and marketing of energy drinks in the State of Maryland.
 If passed, Maryland would be the first State in the USA to have such a ban.

 You may ask----Why do we need this ban?
-And you may think ----I don't need the State telling me and my family what food to eat.
+And you may think - I don't need the State telling me and my family what food to eat.

 Let me address that.
-I kinda get that when it comes to adults....but when corporations market a dangerous product directly to our children I believe that the government needs to step in and help protect our kids.
+I kinda get that when it comes to adults.... but when corporations market a dangerous product directly to our children I believe that the government needs to step in and help protect our kids.

 The problem with energy drinks is that many energy drink companies direct their marketing at those most vulnerable to their harmful effects--- our children, teenagers and adolescents.
 Anyone with an underlying heart condition (diagnosed or undiagnosed) should never consume energy drinks (yet the cans generally don't provide this warning).
 The warning labels on these drinks do not adequately warn the public of the dangers of energy drink consumption.
 We are extremely concerned that many energy drink companies may not have tested their product on teens before marketing to them; and are making billions of dollars per year using our kids as guinea pigs.